alibabadoufu/alibabadoufu.github.io/_readings/2019-2-25-bag-of-tricks-for-image-classification.md

 The experiments were done with three CNNs: ResNet-50, Inception-V3 (images are resized into 299x299), and MobileNet.
 They tested them on ISLVRC2012 dataset, which contains 1.3 million images for training and 1000 classes.

-{% include figure image_path="/images/readings/validation-accuracy.PNG" alt="Validation accuracy of reference implementations and our baseline." caption="Validation accuracy of reference implementations and our baseline" %}
+{% include figure image_path="/images/readings/validation-accuracy.PNG" alt="Validation accuracy of reference implementations and the author's model baseline." caption="Validation accuracy of reference implementations and the author's model baseline" %}

 As shown above, only ResNet-50 shows better results than the reference's one while the other models perform slightly poorer than its reference counterpart.